 - Give employees the time needed to do their job, and provide time for spontaneous improvement

-“Bad jobs are not going away,” said Ton.
-“We have to get more companies to offer good jobs.
+"Bad jobs are not going away," said Ton.
+"We have to get more companies to offer good jobs.
 Every one of us is a customer, and we can vote with our feet.
-Shop and dine at places that offer good jobs—be an advocate for the good jobs strategy.”
+Shop and dine at places that offer good job--be an advocate for the good jobs strategy."